Ridge Merino Aspect Midweight - Women's Review

 What Other Women's Base Layers Should You Consider?

-If you're interested in another crew cut constructed from 100% Merino wool fabric, check out the Icebreaker Merino 200 Oasis Crewe, which offers a little bit more warmth.
+If you're interested in another crew cut constructed from 100% Merino wool fabric, check out our favorite crew, the Icebreaker Merino 200 Oasis Crewe, which offers a little bit more warmth than the Ridge Aspect.
 If you're after a Merino wool blend with more focused ventilation for high-output winter pursuits, check out the Smartwool Intraknit Thermal Merino.
-Or if you're looking for more versatility and are willing to invest in a superior design, check out the highly-featured Black Diamond Solution 150 Merino Quarter Zip.
+Or if you're looking for something a little more lightweight for those cool weather mornings before the sun rises, check out the Smartwool Classic All-Season Merino.
+While this layer is a perfect stand-alone piece most of the year, it also layers well under a mid-layer or puffy jacket for those days when you're seeking maximum warmth and protection from the cold.